Yee627/AMUAY-Wildlife-Park-Web-Application/README.md

 The application has four main sections:
   - Home Page: This page displays recent activities in the zoo and allows users to subscribe to newsletters using the MailChimp API.
   - Wildlife Page: This page allows users to view information about plants and animals in the zoo.
 Users can filter plants or animals by category and conservation status, and click on a plant or animal to view detailed information about it.
-  - Plan Your Visit Page: This page displays all the activities users can join in the zoo (not yet finished).
+  - Plan Your Visit Page: This page displays all the activities users can join in the zoo.
   - Information Page: This page provides users with directions, maps, opening hours and feeding hours.
 Users can also submit queries or suggestions using a form, which is stored in MongoDB Atlas database.

 ## Getting Started